psons/tlog/docs/Tlog User Documentation.md

 ###Your Personal Journal directory
 The personal journal directory is a backlog directory, as could be specified in the endeavors file, but it has additional significance:
-	- The working backlog and current day task file will be written there.
+	- The current day task file will be written there.
 	- Its path will be deduced from the date and the JOURNAL_PATH environment setting.

 ###Development projects